-Here are some of our favourite cool Lightroom tricks you need to know.
+Here are some of our favourite cool Lightroom tips and tricks you need to know.

 Use CAPS for Auto Advance to Save Time